devhliu/wrt-project/README.md

   * #### radon_grid
-        computations of Radon transforms in 3D of a test-function with compact support in a three-dimensional unit ball; here the test-function must be given by values on a discrete grid in a three-dimensional cube
+        computations of Radon transforms in 3D of a test-function with compact support in a three-dimensional unit ball; here the test-function is given by its values on a discrete grid in a three-dimensional cube

   * #### ray_analytic